Right to sit: Criticism of gendered provisions

 Professor Carol Louw of the University of South Africa claims that female-specific provisions in right to sit laws "reinforced stereotypes regarding women's frailty."
 Law professors Sacha Prechal and Noreen Burrows argued against sex-specific provisions in right to sit laws because "working conditions should be as safe and as pleasant as possible for all employees" regardless of sex.

+Opposition to the right to sit

+Ray Kroc, the former CEO of McDonald's, was critical of workers sitting or leaning while at work.
+In the 1960s, Kroc used the catchphrase "If you’ve got time to lean, you’ve got time to clean."
+According to Jacobin writer Alex N. Press, the catchphrase has become popular with managers.